IndiPHARM-CPTL/PopulationPKModels-datahub/README.md

 PopulationPKModels-datahub is a living collection of literature-derived population pharmacokinetic (PopPK) models.

-🔎 review — examine the structural model, parameters, and covariates;
+🔎 Review — examine the structural model, parameters, and covariates;

-♻️ reproduce — rebuild concentration–time profiles from published model;
+♻️ Modeling — rebuild concentration–time profiles from published model;

-🧪 simulate — generate single-patient and population-level PK profiles across dosing regimens;
+🧪 Simulation — generate single-patient and population-level PK profiles across dosing regimens;

-📊 compare — evaluate exposure and variability across drugs and therapeutic classes;
+📊 Comparison — evaluate exposure and variability across drugs and therapeutic classes;

-🧠 extend — connect PK models with pharmacodynamics, biomarkers, assays, and patient-level data.
+🧠 Extension — connect PK models with pharmacodynamics, biomarkers, assays, and patient-level data.

 🗂️ This repository is under active development.

-🎯 Repository map
+🎯 Repository map - PopulationPKModels-datahub/

-PopulationPKModels-datahub/
-│
-├── 🩸 Hyperlipidemia/
+🩸 Hyperlipidemia

-│   └── literature-derived lipid-lowering drug models
-│
-├── ❤️ Hypertension/
+❤️ Hypertension

-│   └── antihypertensive and cardiovascular drug models │
-├── 🍬 T2DM/
+🍬 T2DM
-│   └── non-insulin antihyperglycemic drug models
-│
-└── 📘 README.md

 🧩 Additional therapeutic areas and model classes will be incorporated as the data hub expands.